elolab/glaDIAtor-nf/README.md

 <a id="container-backends">

 ## Container Backends
 </a>

 Gladiator currently has support for three container backends: docker,podman and singularity.
-These can be used with both the registry provided images or local images The nextflow config files `config/{docker,podman,singularity}.nf` are setup to use the respective backend with images from the registry.
+These can be used with both the registry provided images or local images The nextflow config files `config/{docker,podman,singularity}.nf` are set up to use the respective backend with images from the registry.

 So in order to use singularity as the container backend, one would invoke nextflow as